einrob/SDCND-LaneLines-P1/writeup_template.md

 **Finding Lane Lines on the Road**

 The goals of this project are the following:
-* Implement a pipeline that finds lane lines on the road using canny edge detection and hough transformation
+* Implement a pipeline that finds lane lines on the road surface using canny edge detection and hough transformation
 * Try to filter detection to stabilize lane estimation

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+### 1. Implemented pipeline

+Following steps are performed on each input image of the image stream:

+* Converted input image to grayscale
+* Blurred image to reduce high frequency information (noise or smaller gradients) which helps canny to detect strong edges
+* Applied canny edge detection algorithm to the blurred grayscale image
+* Applied hough transformation and line detection on edge image
+* Iterate through all detected lines and calculate slope
+* Distinguish between left line and right line using calculated slope (left = positive slope, right = negative slope)
+* Using y=kx+d line equation to do calculations
+* Calculate intersection with y-Axis d (left border of image)
+* Calculate coordinates of intersection of estimated left and right line with bottom edge of image
+* Calculate coodinates of intersction of estimated left and right line at specific image height (neat corping of lines)
+* Drawing estimated lines using draw_lines function at calculated coordinates on a blank copy of the input image
+* Overlay image with estimated lines and input image for visualiziation using weighted_img function

 ### 2. Shortcomings of pipeline

 * Lines can only represent straight line marking geometries accurately
-* Fixed ROI size does not adapt to curves, hills and ditches (change of gemetry of lane markings)
+* Fixed ROI size does not adapt to curves, hills and ditches (change of geometry of lane markings)
 * Fixed ROI position does not reflect lateral movement of the car
 * The fixed ROI was shortened to compensate camera pitch movement - this leads to loss of valuable edge data of the lane markings in regions ahead
 * Fixed parameters for canny edge detection and hough transformation only apply to this test set of images